 May I change my answers after I submit my assessment?

-Not for this new cycle.
-Changing submitted answers requires technical intervention and prevents campus-level calculations from being completed.
+Once submitted, answers cannot be changed without technical intervention, which can affect campus-level calculations.
 Please double check your answers with your staff and OU to make sure they are correct.
 Budget time before the deadline to ask and have questions answered.

 How much time will it take to complete this year?